Call for Submissions

 About Place Journal is published twice a year, in spring and fall.
 A new Call for Submissions is posted twice a year.
 Please review the current call and follow any specific genres called for in the upcoming issue.

 Work can include:

-- Poetry/Lyric: up to 3 pieces which do not exceed 50 lines each.
+- Poetry: up to 3 pieces which do not exceed 50 lines each.
 Acceptable file types include doc, docx & rtf.
 If your poetry submission contains special formatting, we suggest submitting a PDF in addition to your Word doc.

-- Essays, creative nonfiction and other prose: up to 3 pieces which do not exceed 4000 words each.
-Acceptable file types include doc, docx, txt & rtf.
+- Fiction, essays, creative nonfiction and other prose: up to 3 pieces which do not exceed 4000 words each.
+Acceptable file types include doc, docx & rtf.

 - Audio/Visual artwork: up to 5 photos, paintings, prints or other forms of art.
-Acceptable file types include jpg & tiff for art/photography, mp3 for audio and mp4 & mov for video.
+Acceptable file types include jpg & tiff for art/photography, mp3 for audio & mp4 and mov for video.
 Please include the title of each artwork in the cover letter area.

-Each submission must be accompanied by a bio in doc, docx, txt or rtf format.
+Each submission must be accompanied by a bio in doc, docx or rtf format.
 Bios should be in the third person and not exceed 150 words.
-Please include your website and twitter handle, if desired.
+Please include your website, Twitter and Instagram links if desired.

 By submitting, you guarantee you hold the rights to the work, and you grant About Place Journal the rights to publish the submitted work with first serial rights (FNASR).
 After publication, rights revert to the author.
 Original, previously unpublished work only.
 All pieces must be submitted through Submittable.